International health practitioners

 It is your responsibility to request and pay for your international criminal history check through an Ahpra-approved supplier.
 The results will be given to us directly.

 The results are valid for three months.
-We recommend you submit your application for an international criminal history check at the same time as when you submit your application for registration, so that the results are still valid when we assess your application.
+We recommend you submit your application for an international criminal history check at the same time as you submit your application for registration, so that the results are still valid when we assess your application.

 Your application for registration cannot be assessed until we have received the results of your criminal history checks.